gzomer/alex-bot/README.md

 And replace `{YOUR_API_GATEWAY_TO_UPLOAD_FILE_LAMBDA}` for `https://{YOU_ENDPOINT}.execute-api.us-east-1.amazonaws.com/Production/upload_file`

-Also replace `YOUR_COGNITO_POOL_ID` with the Cognito pool ID you have created above.
+Also, replace `YOUR_COGNITO_POOL_ID` with the Cognito pool ID you have created above.

 1. `npm install`
 2. `npm run build`